dumabg/test_screen/README.md

 test/**/failures
 ```

-If you don't want to track the generated screens, add the `screens` folder too:
+If you don't want to track the generated screens, add the `screens` directory too:

 ```
 .gitignore